Why Period Products?

 The Monthly is a new project of the DC Diaper Bank that addresses this need.

-We see these small pieces, such as providing a family with diapers or tampons, a piece of the larger puzzle.
+We see these small pieces, such as providing a family with diapers or period products, as a piece of the larger puzzle.
 When financial stress is relieved from one area, a family is able to redirect those resources to something else, perhaps to food, transportation, or savings, which may help alleviate the pressure of poverty and increase quality of life.

 Why Period Products?